DinosaurMauricio/parlamint-nlp/README.md

   - Note: Still WIP but moved to [parlamint-visual-dashboard](https://github.com/DinosaurMauricio/parlamint-visual-dashboard)

-- [ ] Identify potential future AI task to study: sentiment, stance, topic modeling, other
+- [ ] Train initial model using a pretrained LLM (e.g., RoBERTa)
+- [ ] Experiment with sentence embeddings for faster and simpler training